I left the final class time feeling frustrated (to put it mildly). Maybe that was the point. I wasn’t sure.

 It seemed that the whole class was formed to point out the wide gaps between us all.
 And it felt harmful to sit solely in the feeling of separation for the entirety of our time together.

-What I did know and fully accept was that I needed to experience disorientation as a white man taking the course.
+What I did know and fully accepted was that I needed to experience disorientation as a white man taking the course.
 I was ready to feel what I needed to feel when it came to the realities and impact of racism on others.
 This was my chance, if there ever was one.

 Yes, I brought my own unique history to the conversation, as everyone did.
 I couldn’t deny how my experience as a “third culture kid” impacted the way I showed up.
 Still, I genuinely wanted to be present for the purpose of the class.
 I wanted to focus—to feel the weighty reality of this country’s history.